Green Ukraine: Start of Ukrainian settlement

 In the mid 19th century, the second Russian expansion took place after Russia lost the Crimean War (1853–1856).
-A number of Cossack settlements were established on the Amur river.
+Under the leadership of Mikhail Muravyov, later known as Muravyov-Amursky, a number of Cossack settlements were established on the Amur river.
 China had become far weaker than Russia at the time and ceded territory to Russia in the Treaty of Aigun of 1858 and by the Convention of Peking of 1860 (see Amur Annexation).

-During this period, only a small number of settlers settled in the region consisting of some 14,000 Cossacks and 2,500 Russian soldiers.
-In 1861, two oblasts were established, the Primorsky and Amur.
-Khabarovsk was founded in 1858, Vladivostok in 1860.
+During this period, only a small number of settlers settled in the region consisting of some 14,000 Baikal Cossacks and 2,500 Russian soldiers.
+In 1861, two oblasts were established, the Primorsky and Amur; in 1881 they would be united under the power of a governor-general in Vladivostok.
+The establishment of cities in the area started, with Nikolayevsk-on-Amur being founded in 1850, Blagoveshchensk in 1856, Khabarovsk in 1858 and Vladivostok in 1860.
+However, until 1876 only 18,000 Cossacks resided in the area.
+Additionally, between 1859 and 1882 14,000 settlers arrived from other areas of the empire.
+The general population of the region as of 1880 remained below 100,000.

-In 1882, free transportation was announced for settlers to the area from Ukraine and free land was offered to settlers.
-By 1897, the population had increased to 310,000.
-With the establishment of the railroad in 1901, over 14,000 settlers were moving to the area per year, with a maximum of 78,000 settlers moving there in 1907.